Rick00Kim/kururu-blog/content/about/index.en.md

 ## SUMMARY

 Hello, My name is Kuhyun Kim. \
-I'm system engineer in Japan. \
+I worked for system engineer in Japan. \
 I have been worked 3 years in develop team. \
 I was implement web application; API, view and Batch application.
 Both using Java and Spring framework. \
 And I'm current working in Operation team. \